-The Inspection Form serves as a vehicle for verifying that the Developer's installed equipment agrees with the design described in the documentation supplied by the Developer and accepted by the Utility.
-Indicated on the equipment forms is the equipment that the Utility expects the Developer to have installed.
+The Inspection Form serves as a vehicle for verifying that the Developer's installed equipment agrees with the design described in the documentation supplied by the equipment that the Utility expects the Developer to have installed.
 During the initial checkout (prior to synchronization with the Utility system), Utility personnel will verify that the information supplied on the Form is consistent with the equipment installed by the Developer.